 To gain control of the situation, the Pittsfield Police Department needed the help of the Massachusetts State Police, the Berkshire County Sheriffs Office, and the Dalton and Lanesborough police departments.
-After the

 No major injuries were reported last month, but six teenagers were arrested after the melee, and four were arraigned the next day.